zhan4429/cs116_ctf/team22_report.md

 How many file extensions for readme could there be?

-We tried this the brute force way trying different file extensions until we got a bite
+Following the suggestion from AI about hidden files... we tried this the brute force way trying different file extensions until we got a bite (to which we did get one eventually!)

 - readme.php-
 - readme.txt-
 - readme.png
 - readme.html

-We eventually found it again on `Gobuster`...
+We also eventually found it again on `Gobuster`... might have saved some time otherwise, but nevertheless!
+We found it.

 #### Screenshot of flag